mongodb/mongo-rust-driver/manual/src/encryption.md

 Queryable Encryption is the second version of Client-Side Field Level Encryption.
 Data is encrypted client-side.
 Queryable Encryption supports indexed encrypted fields, which are further processed server-side.

-You must have MongoDB 6.0 Enterprise to preview the capability.
+You must have MongoDB 6.0 Enterprise to preview the feature.

 Automatic encryption in Queryable Encryption is configured with an `encrypted_fields` mapping, as demonstrated by the following example: